iworks/simple-seo-improvements/readme.txt

 == Changelog ==

-Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).
+Project maintained on GitHub at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

 = 2.2.7 (2025-03-14) =
 * Removed the external class from internal links for improved consistency.
 Props for [Rafał Jendrzejewski](https://www.linkedin.com/in/rafaljendrzejewski/).